Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 Workflow overview
 +++++++++++++++++++++++++++++++++++

-Before diving into details of each step, this is the overview workflow. :ref:`Figure a <alignment_cleanup_workflow>` is the workflow of running Splam in the standard RNA-Seq pipeline, and :ref:`Figure b <alignment_cleanup_workflow>` is the workflow of spurious splice alignment removal.
+Before diving into details of each step, this is the overview workflow. :numref:`alignment_cleanup_workflow` a is the workflow of running Splam in the standard RNA-Seq pipeline, and :numref:`alignment_cleanup_workflow` b is the workflow of spurious splice alignment removal.

 Splam **takes a sorted alignment file**, extracts all splice junctions, and scores all of them.
 Furthermore, Splam cleans up the alignment file by removing spliced alignments with poor quality splice junctions, and **output a new sorted alignment file**.